Huppdo/ECCS1611/README.md

 This folder contains all the extra credit assignments that were assigned
 #### BirthdayInput
 > Using provided code, I had to solve some intentional error from lecture on Wednesday, August 19th, 2020.
 This required me to understand .substr(), cin/getline, and I also chose to write a small function to strip out whitespace.

+## MPs
+This folder contains the solutions and test cases for the major programming projects for this class
+#### MP1
+> I had to design a system to calculate the cost of donuts and provide the store with the proper amount of change to return to the customer.
+This project was all encompassing for the first 1/3 of the semester